ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - this is the wifi interface:wlxdc627966b656
 - mentions the port to port transfer
 - wireshark denotes everything that happens on the interface
+- can caputure from different types of network hardware
+- can capture from more than one interface simulatanroulsy
+- can capture from USB also (amazing)

 ## User Datagram Protocol